nervosnetwork/rfcs/rfcs/0004-ckb-block-sync/0004-ckb-block-sync.md

 2. If Alice's Best Header Chain Tip is in Bob's Best Chain but is not the Tip, the latest common block will be Alice's Best Header Chain Tip.
 3. If Alice's Best Header Chain and Bob's Best Chain fork, the latest common block will be the one before the fork occurs.

 If there are too many blocks to send, pagination is required.
 Bob sends the first page, Alice will ask Bob for the next page if she finds out that there are more block headers.
 A simple pagination solution is to limit the maximum number of block headers returned each time, 2000 for example.
-If the number of block headers returned is equal to 2000, it means there may be other blocks could be returned.
+If the number of block headers returned is equal to 2000, it means there may be more block headers could be returned.
 If the last block of a certain page is the ancestor of Best Chain Tip or Best Header Chain Tip, it can be optimized to get next page starting with the corresponding tip.

 Alice could observe Bob's present Best Chain Tip, which is the last block received during each round of synchronization.
 If Alice's Best Header Chain Tip is exactly Bob's Best Chain Tip, Alice couldn't observe Bob's present Best Chain because Bob has no block headers to send.
 Therefore, it should start building from the parent block of Best Header Chain Tip when sending the first request in each round.